EnergyModelsX

 withprev and its application

-The implementation of the the Storage level balance provides an example on how TimeStruct can be used.
+The implementation of the Storage level balance provides an example of how TimeStruct can be used.
 It iterates through all potential subtypes of the given TimeStructure.
 Multiple dispatch is included to identify whether the TimeStructure includes OperationalScenarios or RepresentativePeriods.
 If this is the case, additional constraints can be incorporated.
 Due to the iteration (and storing) of all previous periods, it is possible to identify exactly what constraint should be utilized for the first operational period in a given TimeStructure.

 Chunks for unit commitment

 The functionality of TimeStruct for chunks based on the minimum required time is utilized in the unit commitment constraints of Reformer nodes in EnergyModelsHydrogen.
 In this context, we require a minimum time for starting the node, shutting the node down, and when the node is offline due to limitations in the dynamics of the chemical plant.
+The used approach is similar to the Storage level balance, utilizing the withprev functionality for the majority of the time structures.
+However, once at the lowest level, chunk_duration is used in addition to provide limits on changes between the different states.
+The eltypes of the iterator allow for further iterations to have access to the number of operational periods.

 Including strategic uncertainty